 None of us have perfect motives, but it is important, as I have suggested often, to be aware of my real motives in an honest reflection of myself.

 We are called upon to bear one another’s burdens but not to meet our own ego needs of being “the helper”.
 We must always answer the question “Whose needs are being met here?”
 Co-dependents tend to lose themselves (or run from themselves) by “caretaking” another person.

-That is, we give tools and assistance at the time to people in order to help them do what they need to do for themselves.
+That is, we give tools and assistance at the time to people in order to help them do what they need for themselves.
 Our job, I told them, was not to solve another person’s problem, it was to get them to the One who can.

 In some relationships, ones that tend toward being unhealthy, one partner is dependent on the other person’s poor functioning to satisfy their own emotional needs.
 We find this, of course in addiction situations, as well as abusive ones that may end up in domestic violence.